dky/packer-debian/README.md

 # Packer.io scripts for Debian

-## Build vagrant boxes for Squeeze and Wheezy.
+Used to build Vagrant boxes for Squeeze and Wheezy.